Dear readers of ADxS.org, please forgive the disruption.

 1.1.2.1.2.
 Dopamine reduction in the striatum due to chronic stress

-Prolonged (one-time) stress, as used to provoke PTSD in rodents, decreased dopamine levels and D2 receptors in the striatum and increased DAT in the striatum.
+Prolonged (single) stress, as used to provoke PTSD in rodents, decreased dopamine levels and D2 receptors in the striatum and increased DAT in the striatum.
 D1 receptors in the striatum remained unchanged.39 It further decreased dopamine in the infralimbic cortex.40

 1.1.2.2.
-Other effects of chronic stress
+Further effects of chronic stress

 1.1.2.2.1.
 Reduction of noradrenergic cells in the nucleus coeruleus due to chronic stress